chipbrommer/JsonFileUpdater/README.md

     - Array

 This is a great utility for embedded systems where you want to prevent a user from making costly errors to the format of a configuration file.

+# How To Build
+    1. Enter into directory.
+    2. Make 'build' directory.
+    3. Run 'cd build'
+    4. Run 'cmake ..'
+        * CMake will generate the necessary files and get make sure you have Nlohmann::json library
+    5. Run 'make'
+    6. Utilize your executible 'FileUpdater'
+        * extension will adjust based on platform during build time.
+            - exe for Windows
+            - out for Linux
+            - no extension for Mac